What is burnout and can I do anything about it?

 3. Recognition and reward

 If you aren’t recognised or rewarded for doing a good job, you may start to feel depleted.
-You might even entertain the idea that you’re not doing a good job.
+You might start to feel that you’re not doing a good job.
 But if you feel that your work is valued, you might feel more satisfied.

 4. Community and relationships